 - Are you planning to create new accounts or update existing accounts?

-- What new majors, minors, colleges, and/or campuses were found?
+- What new courses, colleges, and/or campuses were found?
 Should this create new ones or could these be duplicates/typos?

 Check out these links to learn more about the student data import: